GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 There are two main patterns to acquiring security keys.

 1. [GSA Advantage](https://www.gsaadvantage.gov/advantage/ws/main/start_page?_gl=1*1ipxsrg*_ga*MTQ5NDY5NjQxNy4xNjUyMjczMzIw*_ga_HBYXWFP794*MTY4ODE2OTgwMC4xNDQuMC4xNjg4MTY5ODAwLjAuMC4w){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a centralized acquisition portal that also includes FIDO2 security keys.
-Search for FIDO2 and verify if the vendor meets your requirements such as FIPS certification.
+Search for FIDO2 and verify if the vendor meets your requirements, such as FIPS certification.
 This is a good approach for purchase card or small quantities such as 100 or less.
 2. Some FIDO2 security key vendors provide enterprise contracts that include additional benefits such as replacement and discounted pricing.
 These agreements often require large purchase orders of several hundred to thousands of security keys.

-Due to the secure nature of a security key, it is recommended to acquire them from a trusted source and verify the packaging on receipt.
+Due to the secure nature of a security key, acquiring it from a trusted source and verifying the packaging on receipt is recommended.

 ## Step 3 - Deploy a Pilot

 The next natural step is to plan and deploy a pilot.
-The FIDO2 CoA outlined a six part pilot plan for a successful pilot.
-Agencies can add in additional sections, but these six should be included at a minimum.
+The FIDO2 CoA outlined a six-part pilot plan for a successful pilot.
+Agencies can add additional sections, but these six should be included at a minimum.

 1. Identifying objectives and use cases - This playbook is a great resource to help identify pilot objectives and use cases.
 2. Pilot size and executive support - Identify a pilot user group that is commensurate with the production population.
 For most piloting agencies this was 5%.
 Ensure your pilot has CIO or CISO support.